 Welcome to Almere!

-Almere is the youngest city of the Netherlands.
-The first families received their house keys in 1976.
+Almere is the youngest city of the Netherlands - the first families received their house keys in 1976.

 In 1979, Almere got its first church, city theatre and public artwork.

-Almere's design and planning was inspired by the garden city movement that took place in England in the 19th century.
-Along the years, this concept met new combinations and connections such as greenery with Art and greenery with History.
+Almere's initial design and planning was inspired by the garden city movement that took place in England in the 19th century.
+Along the years, this concept met new combinations and connections such with Art and History.
 In Almere, you find very interesting places to visit that mirror the evolution of this landscape philosophy, such as the Green Cathedral (De Groene Kathedraal), inspired by the French Cathedral of the city of Reims, or the Forest of the Indomitable (De Bos der Onverzettelijken), a National monument dedicated to the Dutch Resistance during World War II.

 The most recent architecture, such as the new bridge at the lake Weerwater, also reflects the city’s respect for environmental sustainability.